TransRad/USArt/README.md

 We plan to introduce a 3D version of the library in the future, featuring additional degradation types.

 ## Authors
-Selma BOUDISSA, Georgia KANLI, Daniele PERLO, Thomas JAQUET and Olivier KEUNEN.
+Georgia KANLI, Daniele PERLO, Selma BOUDISSA, Radovan JIRIK and Olivier KEUNEN.

 ## Citation
-If you find **MRArt** useful in your research, please use the following for citation.
+If you find **USArt** useful in your research, please use the following for citation.

-S. Boudissa, G. Kanli, D. Perlo, T. Jaquet and O. Keunen, "Addressing Artefacts in Anatomical MR Images: A k-space-Based Approach," 2024 IEEE International Symposium on Biomedical Imaging (ISBI), Athens, Greece, 2024, pp. 1-5, doi: 10.1109/ISBI56570.2024.10635199.
+G. Kanli, D. Perlo, S. Boudissa, Radovan Jirik  and O. Keunen.
+"Simultaneous Image Quality Improvement and Artefacts Correction in Accelerated MRI", 2024 MICCAI Workshop on Deep Generative Models, Marrakech, Morocco, 2024 (will be updated once paper published in proceedings )